gskbladez/PROGBOT_CODE_DUMP/README.md

 Rolls on the Element Generation table.

 `daemon`
-Pulls up Daemon information.
-(NetBattlers Advance content.)
+(NetBattlers Advance content) Pulls up Daemon information.

 `upgrade`/`npu`
-Searches for a Navi Power's upgrades.
-(NetBattlers Advance content.)
+(NetBattlers Advance content) Searches for a Navi Power's upgrades.

 `crimsonnoise`
-Rolls CrimsonNoise.
-(Unofficial content from Genso Network.)
+(Unofficial content from Genso Network) Rolls CrimsonNoise.

 `networkmod`/`mod`
-Pulls up information on a NetWork Mod.
-(NetBattlers Advance content.)
+(NetBattlers Advance content) Pulls up information on a NetWork Mod.

 `audience`/`cheer`/`jeer`
-Rolls Cheers/Jeers.
+(NetBattlers Advance content) Rolls Cheers/Jeers.
 Can also track Cheer/Jeer Points for a text channel.
-(NetBattlers Advance content.)

 `virusr`/`virusrandom`
 Rolls random viruses.
 Can specify the number and categories you want to roll.